 Collaboration with the community has been the norm.
 Cal Lutheran's first music professor and choir director, C. Robert Zimmerman, developed an important choral group and, along with conductor Walter Birkedahl, co-founded the first symphonic orchestra in the Conejo Valley.

-Elmer Ramsey, who replaced Birkedahl in 1965, conducted the symphony for many years and remains active as the founder/director of the Sherwood Singers and the Conejo Pops Orchestra.
+Elmer Ramsey, who replaced Birkedahl in 1965, conducted the symphony for many years.
+He also founded and directed the Sherwood Singers and the Conejo Pops Orchestra.

 More recently, music professor Wyant Morton founded Areté, an innovative professional ensemble of locally based vocal artists that presented its inaugural concert season in 2009-2010.